Skip to main content

 3

-Apply to production
+Apply to the full watchlist

 Once the prompt is dialled in, apply it to the full watchlist.
 Extraction runs across every entity and the matrix populates as cells come back.